egillespie/web-component-intro/README.md

 ## About the presenter

-- Erik Gillespie `erik.gillespie@gmail.com`
+- Erik Gillespie

 - My pronouns are he/him or they/them

-- I occasionally teach web dev at MSU
+- `erik.gillespie@gmail.com`

 - I help out at Lansing Codes and Lansing Makers Network

-- I'm a board gamer and reader

-- I like finding ways to make my life greener and kinder to others

-- Mostly I homeschool my kiddo
+- I teach web dev at MSU and homeschool my kiddo

+- I love board games and a good book

 ## Helpful skills to know

-Web components will be easier to use if you're comfortable with:
+I think it's easier to learn web components if you know a bit of:

+- HTML

 - Basic JavaScript syntax

-- HTML

 - Accessing the DOM with JavaScript

-- ES6 class syntax
+- JavaScript classes

 - A little CSS

 ## Web components defined

-An API in all popular browsers that lets you create custom elements.
+Custom HTML elements powered by JavaScript and available in all modern web browsers.

 - Declare a class that extends `HTMLElement`

-- Write a constructor with no arguments and calls `super()`
+- Write a constructor with no arguments and call `super()`

 - Use `customElements.define('tag-name', ClassName)` to register your web component

-- Custom element names must contain a hyphen (`-`)
+- Tag names must contain a hyphen (`-`)

-- You must include open and close tags in the HTML: `<my-tag></my-tag>`
+- You must have both open and close tags: `<my-tag></my-tag>`

 ## x.
 Show the page title

-Nothing special, just a custom tag.
+Awwww, our first custom tag!

 https://jsfiddle.net/elgillespie/460mprwo/